 However, landlords do have three rights of access to their property.
 There are…

 - The Right of Reasonable Access.
 Your first right as a landlord is a right of reasonable access to carry out repairs.
-The definition of reasonable access, of course, depends on why you need to gain entry.
-In an emergency, for example, you’ll be entitled to immediately enter the property to carry out any necessary work.
-It’s very rare for such a scenario to arise, and will only come into force when there’s a threat to safety.
-Examples of such a threat include a fire in the property, the smell of gas, structural damage that urgently needs attention or the suspicion of a violent or criminal incident
+The definition of ‘reasonable access’ depends on why you need to gain entry.
+In an emergency, for example, you’ll be entitled to enter the property to carry out any necessary work.
+However, it is rare for such a scenario to arise, and will only come into force when there’s a threat to safety.
+Examples of such a threat include a fire in the property, the smell of gas, structural damage that urgently needs attention, or the suspicion of a violent or criminal incident.

 - The Right to Enter to Inspect the Property’s State of Repair/Empty a Fuel Slot Meter.
 Beware that this right does not give you immediate access, and 24 hours’ notice must be given.

 - The Right to Enter in Order to Provide Room Cleaning Services.
-This third right only comes into play if you draw up an agreement stating that you’ll provide a room-cleaning service, or where the room is shared by multiple lodgers.
+This right only comes into play if you draw up an agreement stating that you’ll provide a room cleaning service, or where the room is shared by multiple lodgers.
 In this scenario, you don’t need to obtain permission before entering the property.

-The bad news is that in every other circumstance, you don’t have a right of entry unless you obtain a court order stating otherwise.
+In every other circumstance you don’t have a right of entry unless you obtain a court order stating otherwise.

 Can I visit at any time provided notice has been provided?

 Your tenancy agreement will state that visits must only be made at reasonable times of day.
-This gives your tenant has the option to be present during the visit, has an opportunity to tidy up before the visit and is able to arrange to have a witness present if you don’t have the best relationship with them.
+This gives your tenant the option to be present during the visit, and gives them the opportunity to tidy up beforehand.
+The tenant can also then arrange to have a witness present if you don’t have the best relationship with them.